 EpidM has been organizing advanced Master’s courses in epidemiology since 1989.

-EpidM is a part of the Department of Epidemiology and Biostatistics (E&B) at VU University Medical Center (VUmc) in Amsterdam.
-Teaching is carried out in partnership with the interfaculty research institute EMGO+ (the Institute for Research into Health and Health Care).
+EpidM is a part of the Department of Epidemiology and Biostatistics (E&B) at Amsterdam UMC.
+Teaching is carried out in partnership with the interfaculty research institute APH (Amsterdam Public Health, the Institute for Research into Health and Health Care).

 The E&B Department initiates and carries out epidemiological research in a range of settings.
 The department also provides support for researchers working at VUmc in the field of epidemiology and biostatistics, and it develops qualitative and quantitative methods for use in research in the fields of medicine and health science.
 It also includes expertise groups in the following fields: Clinimetrics, Health Technology Assessment, Systematic Reviews, Longitudinal Research, Genomics and Prediction.